OakarminIron/Obsidian/Science/Cognitive Science/Philosophy/Axiology/Moral Values.md

-Moral values are principles or beliefs about what is right or wrong, good or bad, and they guide an individual's behavior and decision-making based on their sense of morality.
+Moral values are principles or beliefs about what is right or wrong, good or bad, and they guide an individual's behaviour and decision-making based on their sense of morality.
 These values are deeply ingrained and are often shaped by a person's upbringing, culture, religion, and personal experiences.
-Moral values help individuals distinguish between actions or behaviors that they consider ethical and those they deem unethical.
+Moral values help individuals distinguish between actions or behaviours that they consider ethical and those they deem unethical.

 Some common moral values include: